uptane/deployment-considerations/repositories.md

 * A representation of the public key(s) for the Time Server, similar to the representation of public keys in Root metadata.

-Listing the public key of the Time Server in Director Targets metadata is necessary to allow partial-verification Secondaries to perform Time Server key rotation.
+Listing the public key of the Time Server in Director Targets metadata is necessary to allow partial verification Secondaries to perform Time Server key rotation.

 #### Changes to a Primary